HackSocNotts/Kotlin-Workshops/Part-2.md

 How nice is that!

-You can use all of these together, I tend to use `apply` when I can, and `also` when I also need the `is` scope.
+You can use all of these together, I tend to use `apply` when I can, and `also` when I also need the `it` scope.

 ## Classes and Data Classes